I was raped when I was ten. I spent much of the rest of my life self-destructing.

 “I don’t have any friends,” I say as I push my glasses up on my nose.
 I hate that they keep sliding down.

 “Sure you do.
 You must have friends from class.”

 “No, since Bobby moved away there isn’t anyone.
-The other kids make fun of me because I’m no good at baseball or basketball.
+The other kids make fun of me because I’m no good at baseball or basketball or anything.
 You’re always telling me to go downstairs and play, but there isn’t anyone to play with.
 That’s why I wanted the CB radio.
 And now I do have a friend, and you won’t let me go camping with him.”
 I can hear myself whining.